berenger-eu/tbfmm/README.md

   - containers: the low-level containers for pure POD approach
   - core: the trees, cells, particles related classes
   - load: basic loader to get particles from FMA files
-  - spacial: all classes related to spacial (configuration/morton/hilbert)
+  - spacial: all classes related to spacial aspects (configuration/morton/hilbert)
   - utils: several helpful classes
 - examples: some examples to use TBFMM
 - unit-tests: tests and stuff for the continuous integration